TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 145/Psalms 145.8.md

 ---

-Jehovah is gracious, and merciful; Slow to anger, and of great lovingkindness.
+Yahweh is gracious, merciful, slow to anger, and of great loving kindness.